PharrellLiu/an-image-classification-service/README.md

 Something Tricky

-The async model of telepot is hard to understand!
+The async model of telepot is so hard to understand!
 Anyway, I just put the url here, you guys can have a look at it. https://telepot.readthedocs.io/en/latest/

 In The End

-I wanted to deploy it on tha AWS Ec2, but I failed since the free instance type only has 1 GB memory, I cannot install the torch package on it.
+I wanted to deploy it on tha AWS EC2, but I failed since the free instance type only has 1 GB memory, I cannot install the torch package on it, the package is too large.
 But I think these programs can be deployed easily if the memory is enough.
 And, we can use Supervisor to control this service.